hhvu0102/unix_basic/README.md

 - The parent directory is denoted by `..`.
     - When we do `cd ..`, this will put us one directory above where we were.

+#### Poll time!
+1. There's a directory called `hearingData` under the directory `lecture`.
+How would do go to the directory?
+2. Which files listed below are in the `hearingData` directory?

 #### Creation/Destruction
 | Command | Description |